RocheGregory/vmw-openstack/vmw-autopiloted/README.md

 # Ubuntu Openstack with vCenter/NSX-V plugins

+Assuming that you have Up & Running vCenter and [Landscape/Autopilot](http://www.ubuntu.com/cloud/openstack/autopilot)

 ## How to setup correctly slave node in Landscape
 There are tricky tips in order to allow Landscape to manage powerstate of VM through vCenter.